celestiaorg/CIPs/cips/cip-24.md

 ## Specification

-Currently, `GasPerBlobByte` and `TxSizeCostPerByte` are module parameters within the `blob` and `auth` modules, allowing for their modification via ParameterChangeProposal.
+Currently, `GasPerBlobByte` and `TxSizeCostPerByte` are module parameters within the `blob` and `auth` modules, allowing for their modification via `ParameterChangeProposal`.
 The proposed modification changes these parameters to hardcoded constants within the application, accessible via version-specific getters.

 ### Parameters